PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Experiments

-\cref{tab:average_performance} presents the comparison on WSI-Bench. \textbf{PathMem} achieves the best overall average of 0.768, surpassing WSI-LLaVA at 0.754, Quilt LLaVA at 0.721, WSI-VQA at 0.590, and GPT-4o at 0.507, demonstrating superior comprehensive capability.
-In Morphological Analysis, \textbf{PathMem} attains the highest open ended precision and close ended accuracy at 0.535 and 0.972, with competitive relevance at 0.542.
+\textbf{Quantitative analysis} \paragraph{\textbf{Obs. \ding{182}: Consistent Performance Gains of \texttt{PathMem} Across Pathological Tasks.}} Table \ref{tab_average_performance_11111} presents the comparison on WSI-Bench. \texttt{PathMem} achieves the best overall average of 0.768, surpassing WSI-LLaVA at 0.754, Quilt LLaVA at 0.721, WSI-VQA at 0.590, and GPT-4o at 0.507, demonstrating superior comprehensive capability.
+In Morphological Analysis, \texttt{PathMem} attains the highest open ended precision and close ended accuracy at 0.535 and 0.972, with competitive relevance at 0.542.
 For Diagnosis, it leads in precision, relevance, and accuracy with 0.707, 0.701, and 0.868, outperforming all baselines.
-In Treatment Planning, \textbf{PathMem} achieves 0.796 precision, 0.792 relevance, and 1.000 accuracy, maintaining the best balance across metrics.
+In Treatment Planning, \texttt{PathMem} achieves 0.796 precision, 0.792 relevance, and 1.000 accuracy, maintaining the best balance across metrics.
 Notably, thumbnail based models show clear degradation.
 GPT-4o yields only 0.220 precision and 0.471 accuracy in Morphological Analysis, highlighting the necessity of WSI level modeling.
-Overall, \textbf{PathMem} consistently improves open ended reasoning and achieves the strongest average performance across all pathological tasks.
+Overall, \texttt{PathMem} consistently improves open ended reasoning and achieves the strongest average performance across all pathological tasks. \paragraph{\textbf{Obs. \ding{183}: Superior Report Generation Performance of \texttt{PathMem}.}} Table \ref{tab_report_gen22222} reports the results for report generation. \texttt{PathMem} achieves the best performance across all metrics, with BLEU-1 to BLEU-4 scores of 0.548, 0.420, 0.347, and 0.302, consistently outperforming WSI-LLaVA (0.480, 0.358, 0.287, 0.240) and other baselines.
+In semantic evaluation, \texttt{PathMem} attains 0.536 ROUGE-L and 0.531 METEOR, surpassing WSI-LLaVA (0.490 / 0.465) and significantly exceeding GPT-4o (0.132 / 0.167), indicating stronger content coverage and alignment with reference reports.
+It also achieves the highest WSI-Precision and WSI-Relevance (0.508 / 0.530), compared with 0.380 / 0.429 for WSI-LLaVA, reflecting improved slide-level grounding and clinical relevance.
+Overall, consistent gains across lexical, semantic, and WSI-specific metrics demonstrate the superiority of \texttt{PathMem} in generating accurate and pathology-coherent reports.